klenha/klenhaOS/README.md

 4. i am **NOT** going to upload ISO files. building ISO files is buggy and mostly didn't work for really well, so i plan on publishing config files instead.
 5. **MAKE SURE YOU EDIT THE CONFIG CALLED AUTOSTART, IT COULD FUCK YOUR MONITOR IF UR NOT 144HZ USER**
 6. the xfce version is not the best one, it was my first time doing any sort of shit with xfce theming, the same with I3 but i am happy with I3 more. it also uses less ram and power.
+7. if the themes for WMs are not uploaded, don't worry, it will be soon!
 ## Known issues
 1. (I3 pure arch) some of the steam games may crash on startup, no idea why
 2. (I3 pure arch) the PS1 (username@hostname) in terminal could be overwritten, I don't know why is it, and you fix it by not using the green colors, so removing (or commenting) the piece of PS1=... line in ~/.bashrc